 Pinetops is a very small town located in the state of North Carolina.
 With a population of 1,184 people and just one neighborhood, Pinetops is the 382nd largest community in North Carolina.

-Pinetops is a blue-collar town, with 39.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Pinetops is generally considered to be a blue-collar town.
+39.64% of the Pinetops workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pinetops is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Pinetops who work in sales jobs (15.82%), food service (15.27%), and management occupations (6.55%).

 Also of interest is that Pinetops has more people living here who work in computers and math than 95% of the places in the US.